Aliases for NUPR1 Gene

 GeneCards Summary for NUPR1 Gene

-NUPR1 (Nuclear Protein, Transcriptional Regulator, 1) is a Protein Coding gene.
+NUPR1 (Nuclear Protein 1, Transcriptional Regulator) is a Protein Coding gene.
 Diseases associated with NUPR1 include Pancreatic Cancer.
 Among its related pathways are Transcriptional misregulation in cancer.
-GO annotations related to this gene include chromatin binding.
+Gene Ontology (GO) annotations related to this gene include chromatin binding.
 An important paralog of this gene is NUPR2.